 From the Licenses window, you can deactivate or activate your ShareGate Desktop license by using the following two buttons :

 Click Manage User License to open the My Account page on your browser.
-You can watch this useful video for more information on the My Account page.

 On the My Account page, you can view your license information as well as manage any current activations.